 CLAINES (St. John the Baptist) : Monumental Inscriptions: Worcestershire monumental inscriptions, vol. 2 [Typescript.]
 IN: Worcestershire monumental inscriptions, vol. 2 Published Birmingham : Birmingham & Midland Society for Genealogy & Heraldry, 1982 Author Coleman, D K et al. (transcriptions) CLAINES (St. John the Baptist) : Monumental Inscriptions: Worcestershire monumental inscriptions, vol. 14 [Typescript.]
 IN: Worcestershire monumental inscriptions, vol. 14 Published Birmingham : Birmingham & Midland Society for Genealogy & Heraldry, Nd.
 Author Birmingham & Midland Society for Genealogy & Heraldry (transcriptions) SourceD: Birmingham & Midland Society for Genealogy & Heraldry

-For the names of those included on a War Memorial at St. John Baptist Church see:
+For the names of those included on a War Memorial in St. John Baptist Churchyard see:

 For the names of those included on a War Memorial at Claines Institute see: